I hit a pig {No, really, with my car}

 Amazingly enough, we only had minor damage to our Explorer (and my heart).
 After driving on down the Interstate for a few miles, Hubby started trying to distract me from our near-death experience.
 He took out his trusty cell phone and provided me with some statics on pig hunting with a motorized vehicle.
 (Actually, I think the pigs are hunting the people!)

-According to Front Porch News Texas, regarding pig and auto accidents, “No state agency keeps statistics on these accidents, but using numbers from other studies Higginbotham has guessed 10,000 collisions with pigs in Texas a year.”
+According to Front Porch News Texas (May 22, 2016), regarding pig and auto accidents, “No state agency keeps statistics on these accidents, but using numbers from other studies Higginbotham has guessed 10,000 collisions with pigs in Texas a year.”

 So, the moral of this story is: BE CAREFUL driving at night on Texas roads!
 Those pigs are pesky little devils and can do a lot of damage!